-The BTHS District 201 school calendar for the upcoming school year will be posted by May 1.
-You can find it under “Parents & Students” on the website —-School Calendar.
+The BTHS District 201 school calendar can be found under “Parents & Students” on the website —-School Calendar.

 Senior pictures are taken during the summer before senior year.
 A letter with the list of approved photographers and further details will be mailed to all current juniors at the beginning of May.

 Yes, for that school year only.
 Sports physicals must be updated every thirteen months, per IHSA rules.

 WEST: See the registrar, Robin Dronen in the Counseling Office.

-EAST: See the registrar, Pat Mertens in the Counseling Office.
+EAST: See the registrar, Barb Hermann in the Counseling Office.